vikbi/book-management-service/README.md

     npm run start
     ```

-2. The application will be available at `http://localhost:3000`.
+2. The application will be available at `http://localhost:3000`. you can change application port in env file if you wish to

 ### Running Tests